discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

   - name: Resolution
     uptime: 78%
     variant: group
-code: '[&DQExJS4rPjZLFwAAehYAAAAAAAAWAQAAiRIAAAAAAAAAAAAAAAAAAAAAAAA=]'
+code: "[&DQExJS4rPjZLFwAAehYAAAAAAAAWAQAAiRIAAAAAAAAAAAAAAAAAAAAAAAA=]"
-cmGuide: 'pug'
+cmGuide: pug
 classification:
   - 4
   - 1
   - 3
   - 1
   - 2
-date: 2022-03-06T22:04:57.566Z
+date: 2022-04-29T09:43:04.393Z
-archive: false
-hidden: false
 ---

 <Warning>

 This build is very common in PuGs.
 More info about building effective team compositions can be found [here](/guides/effective-comp).
 This build provides a high amount of boons and a lot of safety to the group via its healing.
-It therefore shines most in less experienced groups as well as when you have bad instabilities.
+It, therefore, shines most in less experienced groups as well as when you have bad instabilities.
 Once the safety of a dedicated healer is no longer needed, you can move on to running [Power Firebrand](/builds/guardian/power-firebrand) or [Condi Firebrand](/builds/guardian/condi-firebrand).
 We also added a new heal variant that is in-between the full heal and damage version called [Celestial Firebrand](/builds/guardian/celestial-firebrand) for parties wanting to transition to no heal runs.

 </Warning>